alexromo3rd/portfolio-page/_portfolio/blocchat.md

 ## Explanation

-Bloc Chat is a chat application built using the AngluarJS framework.
+Bloc Chat is a chat application built using the AngularJS framework.
 It allows you to create a username, new chatrooms, and post messages to those chatrooms.
 Each message posted includes the username of the person who posted it and the time and date it was posted.

 ## Problem